- ICH GCP

 Detailed Description

-- 8 Participants with mild HI (Child-Pugh class A)
+- 8 participants with mild HI (Child-Pugh class A)

-- 8 Participants with moderate HI (Child-Pugh class B)
+- 8 participants with moderate HI (Child-Pugh class B)

-- 8 Participants with normal hepatic function (control group)
+- 8 participants with normal hepatic function (control group)

-Each participant will go through:
+Each participant went through:

 - A screening period from Day (D)-28 to D-2